Michael Vardon

 About

-Dr. Michael Vardon researches and teaches environmental accounting at The Australian National University at the Fenner School of Environment and Society.
-His knowledge of environmental accounting spans the collection of basic data, account compilation, analysis and indicators as well as applications to public policy.
-His initial career focused on animal population dynamics and wildlife management but this shifted to environmental accounting in 2000 when he moved to the Australian Bureau of Statistics (ABS).
-At the ABS he worked on wide range of environmental topics, ultimately becoming the Director of the Centre of Environmental Statistics in 2005, a position he left in 2014, with secondments to the United Nations (2007-2009) and to the Bureau of Meteorology (2012-13) as an advisor on environmental accounting.
+Dr. Michael Vardon is a world-leading scholar researching and teaching natural capital and ecosystem services accounting and applying it to decision-making in the public and private sectors.
+His knowledge of environmental accounting spans the collection of basic data, account compilation, analysis and indicators and key policy areas like biodiversity conservation and water management.
+His initial career focused on animal population dynamics and wildlife management.
+This shifted to accounting in 2000 when he moved to the Australian Bureau of Statistics (ABS).
+At the ABS he worked on many environmental topics, becoming the Director of the Centre of Environment and Energy Statistics in 2005, a position he left in 2014, with secondments to the National Water Commission (2006), United Nations (2007-2009) and the Bureau of Meteorology (2012-13).
 He was a member of the Editorial Board of the System of Environmental-Economic Accounting ('SEEA') of the United Nations and the Policy and Technical Expert Committee of the World Bank’s Wealth Accounting and Valuation of Ecosystem Services (‘WAVES’) Global Partnership.
-I am member of the Australian Government’s Technical Advisory Panel on Environmental-Economic Accounting and a Reviewer of the IPBES Business and Biodiversity Initiative.

 Research interests